School Budget Review Committee Exhibits and Applications

 - Ensure that the categorical funding within the authorized budget, including any categorical funding within the unspent balance carried forward, is budgeted exclusively on allowable costs and is not used for any general purpose uses or for cash flow.
 This will mean ensuring that the non-categorical expenditures in the line item budget do not exceed the non-categorical authorized budget amount.

-- Ensure that expenditures are consistent with the district's five-year financial plan.
+- Ensure expenditures are consistent with the district's five-year financial projection.

 - Hold conversations regarding district viability if the cost of meeting the minimum accreditation standards begins to approach the level of the authorized budget.
 This will help inform planning to ensure the district neither incurs a negative unspent balance nor fails to meet minimum accreditation standards.